-Management's Discussion and Analysis of Financial Condition and Results of Operations (MD&A) is intended to provide an understanding of the business environment, results of operations, and financial condition of PGE.
+Management's Discussion and Analysis of Financial Condition and Results of Operations (MD&A) is intended to provi de an understanding of the business environment, results of operations, and financial condition of PGE.
 MD&A should be read in conjunction with the Company's condensed consolidated financial statements contained in this report as well as the consolidated financial statements and disclosures in its Annual Report on Form 10-K for the year ended December 31, 2009, and other periodic and current reports filed with the SEC.

-Operating Activities - PGE is a vertically integrated electric utility engaged in the generation, purchase, transmission, distribution, and retail sale of electricity in the state of Oregon, as well as the wholesale sale of electricity and natural gas in the western United States and Canada.
+Operating Activities - PGE is a vertically integrated electric utility engaged in the ge neration, purchase, transmission, distribution, and retail sale of electricity in the state of Oregon, as well as the wholesale sale of electricity and natural gas in the western United States and Canada.
 The Company generates revenues and cash flows primarily from the sale and distribution of electricity to customers in its service territory.

-The Company's revenues and income from operations can fluctuate during the year due to the impacts of seasonal weather conditions on demand for electricity, price changes, customer usage patterns (which can be affected by the local economy), and the availability and price of purchased power and fuel.
+The Company's revenues and income from operations can fluctuate during the year due to the impacts of seasonal weather conditions on demand for electricity, price changes, customer usage patterns (which can be affected by the economy), and the availability and price of purchased power and fuel.
 PGE is a winter-peaking utility that typically experiences its highest retail energy sales during the winter heating season, with a slightly lower peak in the summer that generally results from air conditioning demand.

-Customers and Demand - Retail energy deliveries in the first half of 2010 decreased approximately 5% from the same period last year as a result of warmer than normal weather in the first quarter of 2010 and the continued effects of a weak economy and high unemployment, with residential, commercial and industrial deliveries decreasing 6.7%, 4.4% and 0.4%, respectively.
-Slightly higher energy deliveries in the second quarter of 2010 partially offset the large decrease in the first quarter.
-On a weather adjusted basis, energy deliveries to retail customers in the first half of 2010 decreased 3.4%, primarily due to the effects of the economy, despite an approximate 4,000 increase in the average number of customers.
+Customers and Demand - Retail energy deliveries for the nine months ended September 30, 2010 decreased 3.9% from the same period last year as a result of a cooler summer and a warmer winter for 2010 and the continued effects of a weak economy and sustained high unemployment.
+Residential and commercial deliveries decreased 6.3% and 4.2%, respectively while industrial deliveries increased 1.2%.
+On a weather adjusted basis, energy deliveries to retail customers for the nine months ended September 30, 2010 decreased 2.4%, primarily due to the effects of the economy, despite an approximate 4,300 increase in the average number of customers.

-The average seasonally adjusted unemployment rates for the first halves of 2010 and 2009 are as follows:
+The average seasonally adjusted unemployment rates for the first three quarters of 2010 and 2009 are as follows:

-United Portland/

-States Oregon Salem
+United States Oregon Portland/ Salem

 2010

 First quarter 9.7% 10.6% 10.3%

 Second quarter 9.7 10.6 10.4

-Year-to-date 9.7 10.6 10.3
+Third quarter 9.6 10.6 10.6

 2009

 First quarter 8.2 10.6 9.8

 Second quarter 9.3 12.1 11.9

-Year-to-date 8.7 11.4 10.9
+Third quarter 9.6 11.8 11.4